Create an Estimator

 )

 The estimator builder follows the pattern explained in Understanding and Using Kvantify Qrunch’s Fluent Builder Pattern.
-In practice, one can first narrow to a specific estimator type.
+In practice, one usually narrows down to a specific estimator type.
 The options are:

 The excitation gate estimator is a fast, chemistry-tailored simulator and a great default for running VQEs for molecular systems.